joyceworks/flowchart-react/README.md

 #### readonly: `boolean | undefined`

-Prop to disabled drag, connect and delete action.
+Prop to disabled drag, connect and delete nodes.

 #### style: `React.CSSProperties`

-Style of background svg.
+Style of container.

 #### defaultNodeSize: `{width: number, height: number} | undefined`

+Global node size, works when `width` or `height` of node is not set.

 Default: `{ width: 120, height: 60 }`.